 The first phase of upgrades to the TAPS will allow the station to pump at the peak hydraulic capacity of the facility (estimated to be up to 55 million gallons per day (mgd)).
 Previous analysis completed as part of the Development and Evaluations of Alternatives Report show that implementation of RTC would allow the Trenton Avenue Pumping Station to safely discharge to the JMEUC's trunk sewer system at rates greater than the current contractual limit of 36 mgd.
-The increased flow requires a revision to the existing contractual agreement between the City of Elizabeth and the JMEUC to allow the increase in pumping, and contractual modifications are being developed at the time of this report.
+The increased flow requires a revision to the existing contractual agreement between the City of Elizabeth and the JMEUC to allow the increase in pumping, and contractual modifications were formalized in an amendment to the contract that was finalized and signed by both parties in February of 2021.